-Horse owners still using the wrong wormer for encysted small redworm
+Data shows horse owners use wrong wormer for encysted small redworm

-New data from this year’s National Equine Health Survey (NEHS) has shown that almost a third of horse owners are using the wrong wormer or one to which there is widespread resistance, when they treat their horse for encysted small redworm.
+Data from the National Equine Health Survey (NEHS) has shown that many horse owners use the wrong wormer for encysted small redworm.
 The figures are similar to last year’s results and confirm that there is still grave misunderstanding about worming, which is risking our horses’ health.

 Severe infestations of encysted small redworm larvae can lead to fatal disease.
 Every horse should be treated for them in November/December.
 Treatment should be regardless of the results of faecal worm egg counts as these tests do not show the presence of encysted small redworm.

-While more than 77% of respondents to this year’s National Equine Health Survey intended to treat their horse for encysted small redworm, of the 89% of respondents who could remember what they used only 68% of these used an effective product.
+While more than 77% of respondents to this year’s NEHS intended to treat their horse for encysted small redworm, of the 89% of respondents who could remember what they used only 68% of these used an effective product.
 The remaining 32% used a product not indicated to treat for the encysted larval stages of these potentially lethal parasites or used a product for which there is widespread evidence of resistance.

 Encysted small redworm are a high risk to horses but as they are in larval form and ‘hibernating’ in the horse’s gut wall, they do not produce eggs and a faecal worm egg count will not reveal them.
 Initially they may not cause any obvious symptoms so you may not know your horse has got them until he starts to show signs of a problem later on.
 They can cause diarrhoea, severe weight loss and colic and can be fatal when severe encysted larval infection is present.